Hyojeong-Abzal/social-network/README.md

 #### Created using this stack of tech:

-React, Redux, RestAPI, Thuck, Axios and etc.
+React, Redux, RestAPI, Thunk, Axios and etc.

 - 🔭 I’m currently working on this page.